The best things to do in Monaco

 There are less than a thousand residents in the Old Town (Monaco City) but this tiny number includes the most important resident of all – Prince Albert II.

 The monarch and his family live in the Prince’s Palace, which is perched at one end of the elevated headland, with views out to the southwest.
-It dominates the Old Town and all road eventually lead here.
+It dominates the Old Town and all roads eventually lead here.

 The Prince’s Palace was originally built as a fortress in the 13th century and its location gives you a sense of how it was protected from attackers.
 But it’s been renovated over the years into a luxurious residence.